 “Our name change is about telling people we can help, but it’s also just one way we are transforming to nurture the mana that the organisation’s 129 years of history stands on, and taking it into the future to strengthen our role in supporting people who are blind or have low vision in New Zealand.”

-Although the public will begin to see the Blind & Low Vision NZ name in places, the organisation won’t be transitioning everything at once.
-For awhile, people may see references to both the Blind Foundation and Blind & Low Vision NZ.
+Although the public will now see the Blind Low Vision NZ name in places, the organisation won’t be transitioning everything at once.
+The transition phase allows us to make changes as necessary, the first of which is a subtle tweak to the name.
+Specifically, this involves removing the word ‘and’ from our name so that it is now ‘Blind Low Vision NZ’.
+For a while, people may see references to the Blind Foundation, Blind & Low Vision NZ and Blind Low Vision NZ.
 The legal name of Royal New Zealand Foundation of the Blind (RNZFB) remains.

-To help people know who Blind & Low Vision NZ is, the logo will be supported with the text ‘formerly Blind Foundation’, where practically possible.
+To help people know who Blind Low Vision NZ is, the logo will be supported with the text ‘formerly Blind Foundation’, where practically possible.

-Our new logo
+Our new logos

-The tagline of ‘Beyond Vision Loss’ remains, also written in Te Reo Māori.
+Our tagline of ‘Beyond Vision Loss’ remains, also written in Te Reo Māori.